mwojnars/hypertag/README.md

 ### Control blocks

 There are _control blocks_ in Hypertag: "if", "try", "for", "while".
-Example:
+For example:

     $size = 5
     if size > 10